 A Deputy governor of Massachusetts who comes to Salem to preside over the witch trials.
 Though he's more open-minded and intelligent than Judge Hathorne, Danforth believes completely in his ability to distinguish truth from fiction.
 He views those who disagree with him as suspect.
 In fact, he suspects that anyone who disagrees with him might be working "against God."

 The The Crucible quotes below are all either spoken by Deputy Governor Danforth or refer to Deputy Governor Danforth.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Penguin Classics edition of The Crucible published in 2003.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Penguin Classics edition of The Crucible published in 2003.).